L-Carnitine

 It has quite a laxative effect (that means it makes you poop soup!) until your body re-learns to release whatever enzyme bonds to this stuff.

-A small study published in the journal Hypertension in July showed that taking 2 grams of acetyl-L-carnitine twice a day appeared to lower blood pressure and improve insulin resistance in 32 patients identified as at risk for diabetes and cardiovascular disease.
+A small study published in the journal Hypertension in July showed that taking 2 grams of acetyl-L-carnitine twice a day appeared to lower cardiovascular health and improve insulin resistance in 32 patients identified as at risk for diabetes and cardiovascular condition.

 What foods contain L carnitine?